-Here in Bacolod City, the number of homeschooling families is growing, but it’s still not significant to make a dent in the system.
-But we are just glad that we are already making ourselves known to the community.
+Here in Bacolod City, the number of homeschooling families is rising.
+However, the numbers are still not significant to make a dent in the system.
+We are just glad that we are already making ourselves known to the community.

-Last month, three homeschooling in Bacolod mommies– Laksmi Martinez Flores, Tracy Villanueva Divinagracia, and myself, Maria Sigrid Dugeno-Lo, were guests in a mini talk show at the Expo Mom 2017 held at The District North Point.
-It’s an annual event organized by Mommy Mundo— a place where mommies converged, have, activities, check new trends, and hear about some issues closest to their hearts.
+Last month, three homeschooling in Bacolod moms had a chance to make this public!
+Moms Laksmi Martinez Flores, Tracy Villanueva Divinagracia, and myself, Maria Sigrid Dugeno-Lo, were guests in a talk show.
+It was held during the Expo Mom 2017 at The District North Point.

-We are still not that many here in Bacolod, but we are thankful that many people are learning about us.
-The purpose of our group, the Bacolod Homeschoolers Network when I started the group, is to mainly link homeschooling families in the Metro Bacolod area so that we can have regular activities that will build our children up.
-It is also our aim that our group will become a cooperative where parents of different skills and talents can impart what they know to the group.
-Plus, it is a venue where we find encouragement, motivation, and help in the challenges that we face each day.
+We are still not that many here in Bacolod, but we are thankful that people are learning about us.
+The purpose of our group, the Bacolod Homeschoolers Network, when I started it, is to mainly link homeschooling families.
+But my focus is just in the Metro Bacolod area.

 That way, we can have regular activities that will build our children up.
 It is also our aim that our group will become a cooperative where parents of different skills and talents can impart what they know.

 Moreover, it’s a venue where we find encouragement, motivation, and help in challenges that we face daily.

 Aside from our activities, we also want people to know that many families have already chosen homeschooling.
 It is our preferred alternative to traditional schools.
 We found this an effective and convenient way of educating our kids.

 We hope that this awareness will help people understand the choices we made for our children.